HussinSaheb/Eng14Final/README.md

 You should be able to see the posts page of the web application.

 To check if the replica-set is deployed correctly and is working, go on AWS and terminate the Primary DB instance.
 When reloading the posts page, you should still be able to see all the posts page.

-This is because when the Primary goes down, the other two Secondary members will undergo an 'election'.
-The member with the healthiest state will get elected as the new Primary.

-Replica-set will always make sure that there is one Primary and two Secondary members within the set.

 ![Replica-set diagram](Images/replicaset-electrion.svg)